 - 1. Choice of Procedures.
 Where a personnel action is appealable to the MSPB, an employee may appeal to the MSPB or file a discrimination complaint, but not both.
-The choice is made when a timely appeal is filed with the MSPB, or a formal complaint of discrimination is filed with the FLRA.
+The choice is made when a timely appeal is filed with the MSPB, or a formal timely complaint of discrimination is filed with the FLRA.
 (See 29 C.F.R. § 1614.302). - 2.
 Mixed Case Appeals.
 When an individual elects to file a mixed case appeal with the MSPB, the matter is processed pursuant to MSPB procedures.
-(See 5 C.F.R. § 1201). - 3.
+(See 5 C.F.R. §§ 1201.151-1201-175). - 3.
 Mixed Case Complaints.
-When an individual elects to file a formal discrimination complaint with the FLRA, it is processed pursuant to section C Individual Complaint Procedures, above, with the following exceptions: - a.
+When an individual elects to file a formal discrimination complaint with the FLRA, it is processed pursuant to Section C Individual Complaint Procedures, above, with the following exceptions: - a.
 A complainant's appeal from a final FLRA decision and request for a hearing is made to the MSPB, not the EEOC; - b.
 A final FLRA decision shall be made within 45 calendar days after completion of the investigation without a hearing; or - c.
-If a final FLRA decision is not issued within 120 calendar days from the filing of a formal complaint, an employee may appeal to the MSPB at any time thereafter as specified at 5 C.F.R.§ 1201.154((b)(2), or may file a civil action as specified at 29 C.F.R.§ 1614.310(g), but not both. - 4.
+If a final FLRA decision is not issued within 120 calendar days from the filing of a formal complaint, an employee may appeal to the MSPB at any time thereafter as specified at 5 C.F.R.§ 1201.154(b)(2), or may file a civil action as specified at 29 C.F.R.§ 1614.310(g), but not both. - 4.
 Dismissal of Mixed Case Complaints.
-Mixed case complaints shall be dismissed for the reasons specified in section C.7 Dismissal of a Complaint, above, and additionally shall be dismissed if the complainant has made a prior election of the MSPB procedures.
+Mixed case complaints shall be dismissed for the reasons specified in Section C(7) Dismissal of a Complaint, above, and additionally shall be dismissed if the complainant has made a prior timely election of the MSPB procedures.
 (29 C.F.R. § 1614.302(c)(2)). - 5.
 Petition for Review of Final MSPB Decisions Involving Allegations of Discrimination.
 An individual who has been before the MSPB with a matter involving allegations of discrimination and has received a final MSPB decision may petition the EEOC to consider the MSPB decision on the discrimination issues within 30 calendar days after receipt of notice of the final MSPB decision, or within 30 calendar days after the decision of an MSPB field office becomes final.
 (See 29 C.F.R. § 1614.303). - 6.
 Review Procedures.
-The procedures governing petitions for review of final MSPB decisions are set forth in 29 C.F.R. § 1614.303-305.

-E. GRIEVANCE PROCEDURES.
-The FLRA's administrative grievance procedure does not permit the filing of grievances over matters covered by this Policy.
+The procedures governing petitions to the EEOC for review of final MSPB decisions are set forth in 29 C.F.R. §§ 1614.303-305. - E. GRIEVANCE PROCEDURES.
+The filing of grievances over matters covered by this policy are not permitted by either the FLRA's Administrative Grievance System Policy No. 3820.1, or the Collective Bargaining Agreement between the Federal Labor Relations Authority and Union of Authority Employees effective June 3, 2024.